ThomasWeiser/mediatum-view/backend/README.md

 ### PostgreSQL

 In general, we use an up-to-date version of PostgreSQL.

-Currently this is version 10.5.
+Currently we are using version 10.5.
+A migration to version 11.x is in the pipeline.

 Minimum required version is 9.6.